mnalis/StreetComplete/README.md

 - Ask for whether way is lit for more elements
 - Ask for tactile paving on all PT platforms
 - Allow setting lane count without setting the lane_markings tag (makeshift solution, will probably be superseeded by Mateusz Konieczny's implementation
+- Ask for bollard type of all bollards, not only ones on ways

 # Original README